-Payments with checks in the participating banks must be made payable to the order of such banks.
-Payments made at the Internal Revenue Collections Offices shall be made with manager's checks, personal checks or money orders payable to the Secretary of the Treasury.
+Payments with checks in participating banks must be made payable to the order of such banks.
+Payments with managers checks, checks or money orders at the Internal Revenue Collections Offices will be made payable to the Secretary of the Treasury.